Dive planning

 There is, of course, a reason that we think so much about the sufficient amount of gas: Having nothing left to breathe has fatal consequences under water.
 Even if it is a rare problem, the consequences can be so serious that we must take good precautions at this point.

-If we know our RMV and that of our partner, we can calculate how much air we need at what depth to safely surface together at any time.
+If we know our SAC and that of our partner, we can calculate how much air we need at what depth to safely surface together at any time.
 This is the hard limit, the rock bottom.

 What this already means is shown in the table: with 12l bottles, 40m is already quite deep.
-With a very low RMV it is still possible, but you should first check whether it is really enough for you and your partner, who may breathe more.
+With a very low SAC it is still possible, but you should first check whether it is really enough for you and your partner, who may breathe more.

 And if something goes wrong?